Have your say

 The US General Class Operator licence is now regarded as equivalent to the Australian Standard Amateur licence, and not equivalent to the Australian Advanced Amateur licence.
 These changes are due to changes to the US license structure which resulted in a misalignment between Australian and USA equivalent qualifications.
 These changes are reflected in the Tables of Equivalent Qualifications and Licences which lists Australian equivalents to overseas amateur qualifications.

-The ACMA received 2 submissions to this consultation.
+The ACMA received two submissions to this consultation.
 These can be accessed from the right hand side index box.

 Need more information or assistance?